wal06seismo/MuRAT/README.md

 ------------
 *Qc_Peak_Delay.Figures format*

 A figure to evaluate the appropriate peak-delay and coda inputs.
 The upper panel should show a constant inverse Qc with travel time.
 The lower panel should show an increasing peak delay with travel time.
 Red dots correspond to outliers.
-For Qc, the maximum uncertainty to define outliers is set as **Threshold Linear Fit**, for the non-linear it is pre-defined.
+For Qc, the maximum uncertainty to define outliers is set as **Murat.inversion.fitT**, for the non-linear it is pre-defined.
 For the peak-delay, we define as outliers all the values over twice the standard deviation from the average.

 ------------
 *CN_plot.Figures format - Optional*